ShinapriLN/ShinapriLN/README.md

 --->

 ## 🚀 Interests:
 - Development of web application 📱
+- Development of daily life tools
 - Drawing and music composition 🎨🎵
+- Development of AI architecture 🤖
-- Learning about Material Science, Physics, and Chemistry, (Plus Biology) 🧬
+- Learning about Material Science, Physics, and Chemistry, Biology 🧬
-- Training Ai and using them on work or anything 🤖

 ---
 <!--